 Gifted Service Continuum

 Columbus City Schools is home to the largest population of students identified as gifted out of all the urban districts in Ohio with approximately 10 percent of our students identified in one or more areas.
-Student achievement data, feedback from families and educators, and changing state rules all served as catalysts for last year's Gifted Workgroup to develop the continuum of services implemented this year.
+Student achievement data, feedback from families and educators, and changing state rules all served as catalysts for the 2014 Gifted Workgroup to develop the continuum of services implemented in 2015.
+The district will convene a new stakeholder workgroup in 2020 to review the model and make recommendations for continuation and/or adjustments moving forward.

 The first component is an early intervention and enrichment program.
 A primary thinking skills program is currently taught by specialists in all K-2 classes in 38 buildings with our lowest rates of gifted identification.
 This program is based on research demonstrating positive outcomes from talent development programs in other urban centers and focuses on directly teaching critical and creative thinking skills to all students in these classes.
 The goal is to equip all students with foundational ability in these skills while giving us information that may lead to the identification of gifted students missed through traditional testing.